 - Possible side effects

-- List of Best Omega 3 Supplements to Buy in the UK 2020
+- List of Best Omega 3 Fish Oil Supplements UK 2020

 The source of the third type of omega-3, alpha-linolenic acid (ALA), It is an 18-carbon-long omega-3 fatty acid.
 It’s the most common dietary fatty acid, found in certain high-fat plant foods, especially algae, flax seeds, chia seeds, and walnuts.
 However, ALA may not be as effective as EPA and DHA; this is still being researched.

-List of Best Omega 3 Supplements to Buy in the UK 2020
+List of Best Omega 3 Fish Oil Supplements UK 2020

 Main Ingredients (Fish Oil)